Previous dayApril 27, 2026Next day

 8.3 km---✓ ReviewedUSGS →

-At 14:15 UTC on April 27, 2026, a magnitude 2.4 tremor occurred 18 km W of Delta, B.C., MX.
-The event originated approximately 8.3 km below the surface, classifying it as shallow crustal.
+On April 27, 2026 at 14:15 UTC, a magnitude 2.4 earthquake struck 18 km W of Delta, B.C., MX.
+The hypocenter lay at 8.3 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 32.379°, -115.381°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27